HongquanSu/tools_for_astro_developed_at_Curtin/README.md

 ## Examples

-### For the 53 functions defined in tools.py, below is an example to use cut_fits
+### For the 53 functions defined in tools.py, below is an example to use the function named cut_fits
 ```python
 from tools import cut_fits
 cut_fits(fits_in=a.fits, fits_ou=b.fits, x=0, y=0, size_x=1, size_y=1)